The following is a free chapter from the first book in my LadyStar™ fantasy adventure series Dawnsong: The Last Skyblade

 “So we can get home the same way we got here?”
 Shannon asked.
 “Why don’t we just start picking gateways one by one until we find the right one?”

 “No, you mustn’t do that!”
 Enken’s sharp tone startled Jessica.
 “The Lockvern is ancient, and we know very little about it.
 Even scribes as wise as her Excellency have cautioned us to avoid it unless we are familiar with the gateway we plan to use.
 The astral pathways were not built by men, but by powerful beings from unseen worlds.
 Mortals were not meant to understand it, and we were certainly never meant to use it for our own purposes.
-If you step through the wrong portal you could all be lost or worse, open a doorway for something unspeakably evil to enter this world.”
+If you step through the wrong Lockvern gate you could all be lost or worse, open a doorway for something unspeakably evil to enter this world.”

 “But as long as we use the right gateways, we’re okay, right?”
 Jessica asked.

 Enken nodded.
 “The portal that brought you to Aventar is called the Makoce Gate.
-Its companion gate leads back to your world.
+Its companion leads back to your world.
 If you are insightful and courageous, I believe Dawnsong’s enchantments will help you find a safe path home.”

 “Mah-ko-chay,” Cici repeated.
 “That’s neat.”